Online Selfish Load Balancing: Introduction

 \subsection{Our Contributions}

-This paper considers online load balancing when both machines and jobs are selfish, and explores the following two open questions in this challenging setting:

-\begin{itemize} \item Is it possible to design a non-trivial competitive (better than $m$) online algorithm that ensures truthfulness on the machine side, incentivizing machines to report their true speeds using a payment function?

-\item Furthermore, can this non-trivial mechanism that is machine-side truthful also maintain truthfulness on the job side? \end{itemize}
+In this paper, we make progress on this open question and give the \emph{first non-trivial} truthful mechanism:

-These tasks present significant technical challenges as we notice that many intuitive and reasonable mechanisms fall short of achieving such online two-sided truthfulness.
-For instance, the classical online greedy algorithm \cite{DBLP:journals/jacm/AspnesAFPW97}, although job-side truthful, fails to maintain machine-side truthfulness; on the other hand, those offline machine-side truthful mechanisms, such as \cite{DBLP:conf/focs/ArcherT01,DBLP:conf/esa/Kovacs05,DBLP:journals/mor/EpsteinLS16}, usually require some offline operations like sorting, which is invalid in the online setting.
-More importantly, we find out the recently proposed job-side truthful and machine-side (almost) well-behaved algorithm~\cite{DBLP:journals/scheduling/LiLW23}, is not truthful on the machine side, in the case of $m\geq 3$.
-(See \Cref{sec:ce} for the counter-example.)
+\paragraph{Main Result.} For online selfish load balancing, there exists a randomized polynomial mechanism which is truthful in expectation and yields a competitive ratio of $O(\log m)$ both in expectation and with high probability.
+Addressing the online selfish setting presents significant technical challenges, as we observe that many intuitive and reasonable mechanisms fail to achieve online truthfulness.
+For instance, the classical online greedy algorithm~\cite{DBLP:journals/jacm/AspnesAFPW97} fails to maintain machine-side truthfulness; on the other hand, offline machine-side truthful mechanisms, such as~\cite{DBLP:conf/focs/ArcherT01,DBLP:conf/esa/Kovacs05,DBLP:journals/mor/EpsteinLS16}, typically rely on offline operations like sorting, which are infeasible in the online setting.
+More importantly, we find that the recently proposed (almost) well-behaved algorithm~\cite{DBLP:journals/scheduling/LiLW23}, although truthful on the machine side in certain special cases (e.g., $m=2$), is not truthful in general.
+We illustrate a counterexample involving only three machines in ~\cref{sec:ce}.

-We resolve both open questions affirmatively.
-In the first step, we integrate proportional allocation with online truthful parametric pruning to achieve a logarithmic competitive algorithm that is machine-side truthful.
-Second, we continue to use the allocate-before-doubling trick to achieve job-side monotonicity so that we also make our mechanism job-side truthful.
-Remarkably, it only introduces some constant loss in the competitive ratio.
-In conclusion, our main result is formalized in the following lemma.
-Our algorithm is the \emph{first} non-trivial two-sided truthful mechanism, and also the \emph{first} non-trivial machine-side truthful mechanism.
-Furthermore, we remark that the algorithm also preserves the well-behaved property in expectation.

-\begin{restatable}{theorem}{makespan} For online two-sided selfish scheduling with makespan minimization, there exists a randomized polynomial mechanism that is two-sided truthful and yields a competitive ratio of $O(\log m)$ both in expectation and with high probability. \end{restatable}